Shoresh613/image-file-namer/README.md

 `resize_images.py`: Resizes images 50% and stores as jpeg (70% quality), suitable for downscaling screenshots for storage.

 `words_to_set.py`: Reads a text file consisting of words you want to keep in the description, filters out words with numbers in them, removes duplicates, sorts the words and outputs a file with every words on a line of its own.
-Can be used to generate `filtered_words.txt` used by the main script.
+Can be used to generate the word list files used by the main script, e.g. `words_to_include.txt` etc.